-This course would be a pre-requisite for the advanced level course at the M. Sc.
-Level.
-The course begins with the understanding of organometallic compounds and general principles of Metallurgy
+The course begins with an understanding of organometallic compounds and general principles of Metallurgy

-The objectives of this course are to learn basics concepts involved in the chemistry of cations and anions.
-Study of organometallic compounds with their applications in medicine, pharmaceuticals, medical sciences and in allied areas
+The objectives of this course are to learn the basic concepts involved in the chemistry of cations and anions.
+Study of organometallic compounds with their applications in medicine, pharmaceuticals, medical sciences and in allied areas.